Social Investment and Innovation

 The findings were then analysed and presented back using the ICR Curation Model.
 Within the context of the Internet and the digital age, the term ‘content curation’ is broadly used to describe the process for gathering, organising and presenting information in relation to a specific subject.
 In-line with this, the ICR uses ‘curation’ as an umbrella term that accounts for a layered analysis process that is accompanied by a series of packaging activities in order to present back the key findings across a collection of individual stories.
 Whilst the specific analytical activities the ICR undertakes and the ways in which they present back the understandings from the stories is variable, their practice of story curation is underpinned by a core aim of maintaining the authenticity and voice evident within the individual stories being curated.
 For the InnoSI project, each of the individual user voice stories gathered were analysed and their key findings presented back in a report and as a number of digital outputs, including subtitled feature stories, playlists of key extracts from different story sets, a geo-map of the stories, a thematic edit of a core findings from the stories, and individual summative reports on each case study social investment project that we examined.

 The curated findings are currently being used by Academic Partners to illustrate their own research and disseminate the core findings from the project, and by Impact Partners who are using the authentic stories of service users to influence service design and policy at regional and national levels.
-You can watch a video overview of the project here.
+You can watch a video overview of the project here and view all the curated content on the InnoSI site.

 If any of our network of Community Reporters from across Europe have their own stories about their experiences of a social investment programme, then let us know and we can collate them as part of this project!